bhisaac/5eFP/5eFP-SRD.md

 You normally interact with an object while doing something else, such as when you draw a sword as part of an attack.
 When an object requires your action for its use, you take the Use an Object action.
 This action is also useful when you want to interact with more than one object on your turn.

 You gain one free object interaction each turn.
 An additional object interaction disards your action.

+# Actions in Combat

+## Attack

+The most common action to take in combat is the Attack action, whether you are swinging a sword, firing an arrow from a bow, or brawling with your fists.

+With this action, you make one melee or ranged attack.
+See the “Making an Attack” section for the action.

+Certain features, such as the Extra Attack feature of the fighter, allow you to make more than one attack with this action.

+## Cast a Spell

+TBA

 # Mounted Combat